 Corneal cross-linking (CXL) for post-LASIK ectasia

 When postoperative ectasia progresses, corneal cross-linking (CXL) is the first-line treatment.
-The standard method is the Dresden protocol, which involves instillation of 0.1% riboflavin followed by UVA irradiation (3 mW/cm² for 30 minutes), and progression is halted in most cases 15).
+The Dresden protocol, which involves instillation of 0.1% riboflavin followed by UVA irradiation (3 mW/cm² for 30 minutes), is the standard method and halts progression in most cases 15).
 Accelerated CXL (9 mW/cm² for 10 minutes) can shorten treatment time 15).
-The efficacy of CXL for post-LASIK ectasia tends to be slightly lower than for keratoconus, but early intervention improves prognosis 15).
+The efficacy of CXL for post-LASIK ectasia tends to be slightly lower than that for keratoconus, but early intervention improves prognosis 15).
 In Japan, CXL has been covered by insurance since 2022.
 It is important to maximize prevention of ectasia onset through preoperative risk assessment using the Randleman scoring system 11) and preoperative screening recommended by the AAO Corneal Ectasia PPP 17).

 It is important to monitor the DLK incidence rate at the facility level and recognize cluster occurrences (multiple cases concentrated in a short period).
-Cluster occurrences often suggest contamination in the operating room, inadequate sterilization of instruments, or problems with cleaning solutions 16).
-If the incidence rate exceeds 0.5%, comprehensive inspection of the operating room, instruments, and cleaning solutions is recommended.
+Cluster occurrences often suggest contaminants in the operating room, inadequate sterilization of instruments, or issues with cleaning solutions 16).
+If the incidence rate exceeds 0.5%, a comprehensive inspection of the operating room, instruments, and cleaning solutions is recommended.

 Ursea R, Feng MT, Zhou M, Cain W, Weikert MP.
 Temporal analysis of LASIK flap displacement presenting as late complication.
 Clin Ophthalmol.
 2011;5:1535-1538.